Free digital literacy lessons

 Once Upon Online

-Once Upon Online features realistic stories that children can control, which they can do with parents at home.
-Children must read the stories and help characters make positive choices based on what they learned with Interactive Learning.
+Once Upon Online features realistic stories that children can control, which they can do at school or with their parents at home.
+Children must read the stories’ ‘chapters’ and help the characters make positive choices based on what they have learned through Interactive Learning.

 What our users say